Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated survey in response to a complaint completed on March 27, 2025, it was determined that WeCare at Rolling Meadows Rehab and Nursing was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 Pa.
+Based on an Abbreviated Survey in response to three complaints, completed on February 23, 2026, it was determined that WeCare at Rolling Meadows Rehabilitation and Nursing Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
 Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: